 C. Dong et al. [1] proposed a deep learning method for single image super-resolution (SR).
 Their method learns how to directly map the low-resolution image to high-resolution image.
-They show that the traditional SR methods can be reformulated into a deep convolutional neural network.
+They show that the traditional sparse coding based SR methods can be reformulated into a deep convolutional neural network.
 SRCNN consists three operations.
-The first layer of SRCNN model
+The first layer